 TSS

 The data pertaining to the influence of integrated organic, inorganic and biological nutrient sources with phytosterols on fruit quality of banana (Musa spp. cv.
 Poovan) are presented in the Table 1.
-Among the treatments, T9 -75% RDF + Vermicompost @ 4 kg plant⁻¹ + Neem cake @ 1 kg plant⁻¹ + Bio NPK liquid consortia 5ml per litre + Campesterol & Stigmasterol (SL) @ 0.2% recorded Maximum TSS (23.59 ºBrix ).
+Among the treatments, T9 -75% RDF + Vermicompost @ 4 kg plant⁻¹ + Neem cake @ 1 kg plant⁻¹ + Bio NPK liquid consortia 5ml per litre + Campesterol & Stigmasterol (SL) @ 0.2% recorded maximum TSS (23.59 ºBrix ).
 The minimum TSS were observed in T1- 100% recommended dose of fertilizers (RDF) (20.42 ºBrix).

 The higher total soluble solids (TSS) content of fruits recorded under treatment T9 could be attributed to the application of biofertilizer consortia.
 This increase in TSS might be associated with the activity of plant growth–promoting microorganisms, which improve nutrient uptake and enhance enzymatic functions involved in plant physiological processes, ultimately leading to greater accumulation of sugars, amino acids, organic acids, and other soluble components in the fruits (Dutta and Kundu., 2012).
 It also facilitated the rapid metabolic conversion of starch and pectin into soluble compounds, along with the efficient translocation of sugars from leaves to developing fruits (Kumar and Tripathi., 2020).
 These findings agree with the result of (Shubham Gupta et al., 2025).
 The enhancement in TSS content may be attributed to the breakdown of starch and other insoluble carbohydrates into soluble sugars by hydrolytic enzymes during the ripening process (Sushmitha et al., 2025).
 In addition to that Total soluble solids (TSS) content showed a significant increase in treatments receiving Campesterol & Stigmasterol (SL) in combination with integrated nutrient management.
 The enhancement in TSS may be attributed to the role of sterol compounds in regulating carbohydrate metabolism and assimilate partitioning.
 Campesterol, being a key sterol involved in the brassinosteroid biosynthetic pathway, may contribute to brassinosteroid-mediated regulation of photosynthesis and sugar metabolism, thereby enhancing the accumulation of soluble solids.
 These observations are supported by the findings of Luo et al., (2025), who reported a significant increase in TSS following pre-harvest application of 24-epibrassinolide, which was attributed to enhanced sugar metabolism regulated by brassinosteroids.
 In the present study, the increase in TSS observed with campesterol and stigmasterol application may therefore be linked to their indirect role in brassinosteroid biosynthesis and associated metabolic processes, rather than a direct brassinosteroid-like effect.